ryantibs/quantgen/README.md

 # quantgen

-This package provides tools for generalized quantile modeling: regularized quantile regression (with generalized lasso penalties and noncrossing constraints), cross-validation, quantile extrapolation, and quantile ensembles.
+The `quantgen` package provides tools for generalized quantile modeling: regularized quantile regression (with generalized lasso penalties and noncrossing constraints), cross-validation, quantile extrapolation, and quantile ensembles.

 Its original goal was to support the development of [Delphi's](https://delphi.cmu.edu) COVID forecasts, and the development an